emsesp/docs/docs/Installing.md

 <img style="float:right;width:150px" src="../_media/images/EMS-Gateway-S3.png"></img>
 <img style="float:right;width:150px" src="../_media/images/EMS-Gateway-E32-V2.png"></img>
 EMS-ESP also requires a separate circuit to read and write to the EMS bus.
-You can either [build your own](EMS-Circuit) or purchase a EMS Gateway board direftly from BBQKees Electronics at [www.bbqkees-electronics.nl](https://bbqkees-electronics.nl).
+You can either [build your own](EMS-Circuit) or purchase a EMS Gateway board directly from BBQKees Electronics at [www.bbqkees-electronics.nl](https://bbqkees-electronics.nl).

 ## Installing EMS-ESP

-Click the link below to go to the download page ans see multiple methods to install the firmware on your ESP32 board.
+Click the link below to go to the download page and see the multiple methods available to install the firmware onto your ESP32 board.

 [Install Firmware](https://download.emsesp.org){ .md-button .md-button--primary }